-Furthermore, in what Akram-Lodhi (2007) refers to as the peasant sub-sector, that is, on those pieces of land we might imagine is in the firing line of the land grab, PA is also becoming part of the scene.
-Some PA applications to highlight here are relatively low-tech and might therefore be considered as creating data-neutral dynamics: micro-dosing fertilizer in Niger, precision levelling in Uttar Pradesh, and devices such as GreenSeeker in Mexico (van Kark 2014).2 VRT, however, is a different entity.
+Furthermore, in what Akram-Lodhi (2007) refers to as the peasant sub-sector in the global south - that is, on those pieces of land in the firing line of the land grab - PA is now becoming part of the scene.
+Some PA applications to highlight here are relatively low-tech and might therefore be considered to create data-neutral dynamics: microdosing fertilizer in Niger, precision leveling in Uttar Pradesh and devices such as GreenSeeker in Mexico (van Kark 2014).3 VRT, however, is a different entity.
 Consider that Raj Khosla, a plant scientist and PA specialist based in Colorado, has highlighted nitrogen variability on farms as small as 1.5 hectares: 'Where yields were higher, plants were removing more nutrients.
 We've seen variability on less than a third of a hectare of land' (quoted in van Kark 2014).
 The types of innovations developed in places such as Ireland - devices and services like the aforementioned GrassOmeter - are pertinent examples of how VRT might begin entering into the frame in the peasant sub-sector.
-Indeed, as noted by Mark Rosegrant, Director of the Environment and Production Technology Division at the International Food Policy Research Institute (IFPRI):
+Indeed, as noted by Mark Rosegrant, Director of the Environment and Production Technology Division at the International Food Policy Research Institute (IFPRI), using smaller scale sensors and machinery in places like India, South Africa, China, and after that, countries in Southeast Asia are already you're finding the uses of these kind of smaller-scale precision agriculture which boosts yield significantly, but also then reduces run-off of nitrogen, volatilization of that into greenhouse gases, as well, as well as reducing water use, which is essential.
+(Rosegrant 2014)